cactusdanny/CBR-PNK-CSB-Template/README.md

 1. While in your Custom System Builder game, go to "Game Settings".
 2. Click the "Configure Settings" button.
 3. Click the "Configure Additional Fonts" button.
-4. Fill in the following font being sure to hit the "+ Add Font" to add it to the list.
+4. Fill in the following font info, being sure to hit the "+ Add Font" once done to add it to the game.
 Do not deviate from the following as it will break the CSS styling.

 NOTE: Font file can be found in the "CBR-PNK-CSB-Template/Fonts" folder.